Loss-making online meal delivery firm HelloFresh plans flotation

 HelloFresh's offering comes after digital classifieds group Scout24 was able to complete its float as planned in wobbly markets.

-By contrast, companies like container shipper Hapag-Lloyd, plastics maker Covestro and automotive supplier Schaeffler have had to curb their capital-raising ambitions due to waning investor demand.
+By contrast, companies like container shipper Hapag-Lloyd [HPLG.UL], plastics maker Covestro and automotive supplier Schaeffler have had to curb their capital-raising ambitions due to waning investor demand.

 In the third quarter, HelloFresh delivered 13 million meals to its 530,000 active subscribers, up from 3.2 million meals and 115,000 subscribers in the year-earlier period.